Nov 2024

 Division of Labour

-Plus in addition to playing to our strengths, we’d experience fatigue in different ways.
+Plus in addition to not playing to our strengths, we’d experience fatigue in different ways.
 I’m better at nights and my wife is better at mornings.
-To borrow a Dungeons and Dragons reference, I would experience 2 points of fatigue for every morning shift I would do but only 1 point of fatigue for night shifts.
+To borrow a Dungeons and Dragons reference, I would experience 2 points of fatigue for every morning shift I would do but only 1 point of fatigue for every night shift.
 My wife was the opposite, 2 points of fatigue for night shifts and 1 point of fatigue for morning shifts.
 But in the beginning, I would be doing a lot of morning shifts and my wife was doing a lot of nights.
+We took nights and mornings and split them equally down the middle.

 Actually to be more accurate my wife would sustain 5 points of fatigue at night while I would sustain only 2 points of fatigue doing overnights.
 Overnights are just harder.
 But it’s much of a muchness.
 The point is we spent a lot of time not playing to our strengths and not dividing labour properly.
 We had so many nights at the beginning before we’d allocated roles where we’d both wake up because we didn’t know whose role it was, leaving both of us badly rested.